unremarkablegames/unremarkablegames.github.io/index.md

   - **Q2 2025**: Steam and Itch.io for PC, Mac, and Linux.
   - **Q4 2025**: Nintendo Switch.

-Sign up for our weekly update on [Substack](https://substack.com), then head over to [Itch.io](https://itch.io) to play our most recent build.
-Join the conversation and tell us what you think on [Discord](https://discord.com), [Facebook](https://facebook.com), or [Twitter](https://twitter.com).
+Sign up for our weekly update on [Substack](https://unremarkablegames.substack.com), then head over to [Itch.io](https://unremarkablegames.itch.io/neon-labyrinth) to play our most recent build.
+Join the conversation and tell us what you think on Facebook.

 If you like the game, help fund it!
-Head over to the store and buy some merch.
-You can also send us a couple of bucks on [Ko-fi](https://ko-fi.com).
-Don't forget to follow us on your favorite social media platform and spread the word.
+You can head over to the store and buy some merch (coming soon) or you can send us a couple of bucks on Ko-fi (coming soon).
+Don't forget to follow us on your favorite social platform and spread the word.
+If we aren't on your preferred platform, email us (coming soon) and let us know where the cool kids are hanging out these days.

 If you want to see behind the curtain, we publish most of our design documents and plans in our [dev](/dev.md) section.
-Give them a read, then head over to the dev topic on our Discord server and drop a comment, insight, or idea.
+Give them a read, then head over to Facebook and drop a comment, insight, or idea.